 - Then select the appropriate option.

-The ease of access option provides following options:
+The ease of access option provides the following options:

 So now we will discuss the options given in your syllabus.
-In your CBSE study material of IT 402 they have given all options and setting according to Windows XP, but I will provide you the information with latest Windows 10.
-So some of the steps may be different, but option is similar.
+In your CBSE study material of IT 402, they have given all options and setting according to Windows XP, but I will provide you with the information with the latest Windows 10.
+So some of the steps may be different, but the option is similar.

 Keyboard Settings in windows 10 for accessibility options

-To open keyboard settings select the option keyboard from the interaction section of Settings > Ease of Access.
+To open keyboard settings select the options keyboard from the interaction section of Settings > Ease of Access.

 Now let’s talk about Keyboard Settings first.
-Under the keyboard settings you will get following options:
+Under the keyboard settings you will get the following options: